andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 own experimental uses.

-Wolfram and Raspberry Pi extend further the possible audience of young researchers and inventors that can play with these ideas.
+Wolfram and Raspberry Pi extend further the possible audience of young researchers and inventors who can play with these ideas.

 ## A Guide to the Repository

-1. [TheCoreTheorem.nb](./TheCoreTheorem.nb) illustrates the core mathematical idea of this submission - we can build systems of polynomial equations that relate unknown evaluation statistics to observable moments of the decisions by the classifiers on a test sample. in the case of error independent classifiers, the resulting polynomial system is exactly solvable given three classifiers.
+1. [TheCoreTheorem.nb](./TheCoreTheorem.nb) illustrates the core mathematical idea of this submission - we can build systems of polynomial equations that relate unknown evaluation statistics to observable moments of the decisions by the classifiers on a test sample.
+In the case of error independent classifiers, the resulting polynomial system is exactly solvable given three classifiers.
 We illustrate this by doing a simulated evaluation.